Minnesota Vikings vs. Detroit Lions NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - When Minnesota puts up more than 29.8 points, it is 2-0 against the spread and 1-1 overall.

-- The Vikings have two giveaways this season, while the Lions have four takeaways.
+- This year, the Vikings have two turnovers, two fewer than the Lions have takeaways (4).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Minnesota's matchup with the Lions.